Destiny Mino-Sinapati: 2024

 In 2024, Sinapati played her second season for the Wynnum Manly Seagulls in the QRL Women's Premiership.
 She suffered an injury to her knee ruling her out for the rest of QRL Women's Premiership and the 2024 NRL Women's season.

 2025

 On 8 April, Sinapati re-signed with the Gold Coast Titans until 2026.

+2026

+She made her Queensland debut in Game 3 of the 2026 State of Origin on 28 May 2026 in the 4-12 defeat.